Azure/iot-edge-config/README.md

-# Azure IoT Edge configuration tool V2
+# Azure IoT Edge Configuration Tool V2
-The configuration tool V2 is currently at **beta stage**.
-It is only applicable to the **NVIDIA Jetson device (Xavier/Orin)** as described in the following sections.
+Note: The config tool v2 is currently at **beta stage** and is compatible with **Ubuntu 20.04 devices**.
+For devices outside of the current scope, feel free to try v2 or use the original [IoT Edge config tool](https://github.com/Azure/iot-edge-config).

 ## Overview
-The Azure IoT Edge configuration tool V2 is an onboarding tool that streamlines the provisioning process for edge devices.
-Developers can use the configuration tool V2 to register their device to Azure IoT Hub and install core components for securing and managing intelligent edge devices.
+The Azure IoT Edge Configuration Tool v2 (previously called the Azure Edge "Installer") is an onboarding tool that simplifies the edge device setup process by bringing the installation of several services into a command-line operation.
+Developers can use the tool to register their device to Azure IoT Hub and install core components for securing and managing intelligent edge devices.

-The configuration tool V2 offers the following benefits:
+The config tool installs device-side agents for:
-1. Accelerates device onboarding to Azure
+1. IoT Edge - Microsoft service for remotely and securely deploying and managing cloud-native workloads on IoT devices
-2. Installs base components for manageability and security
+2. Defender for IoT ***(v2 only)*** - Microsoft security offering that offers network detection and response that can be rapidly deployed and works with diverse IoT, OT, and industrial control system devices
-3. Establishes a device setup that can be scaled to production scenarios
+3. OSConfig ***(v2 only)*** - Microsoft agent that brings configuration management capabilities into Azure IoT twin-based workflows

-4. Configures devices to begin Edge AI development
+## Device Setup

-## Hardware Options
+### Compatible Hardware
-The configuration tool V2 officially supports the following devices:
+The configuration tool V2 supports Ubuntu 20.04 devices and has been officially validated for the following devices:
 - NVIDIA AGX Orin/Orin NX
 - NVIDIA AGX Xavier/Xavier NX (only on Jetpack 5.0)

-However, the configuration tool V2 should work on other ARM64 devices with Ubuntu 20.0.4.
-If your device meets these requirements, feel free to try the configuration tool V2 and report any feedback to our team.
+If you run into any problems with hardware compatibility, please feel free to open an issue on GitHub.

-## Device Setup (for NVIDIA Xavier/Orin Devices)
+### NVIDIA Xavier/Orin Guidance
-For NVIDIA Jetson devices, you will need the following equipment:
+For NVIDIA Jetson devices, you will need the following equipment for setup via GUI:
 - External monitor + USB keyboard/mouse
 - **[Orin Only]** DP-to-DP cable and monitor with display port (DP-to-HDMI cable will not work)
 - **[JP4.x OS/FW Only]** Additional physical host machine with Ubuntu OS (This is only required if your developer kit currently boots with JP4.x OS/FW(Ubuntu 18.04))